maximereder/septo-sympto/README.md

 Using Roboflow to prepare your dataset
 Roboflow is a platform that provides tools to label and preprocess your data.
 Follow these steps to prepare your dataset using Roboflow:

-1. Sign up or log in to Roboflow and create a new project.
+1. Sign up or log in to Roboflow and create a new project indicating "Semantic Segmentation" type.
 2. Upload your images to the project.
 Images should be in JPEG or PNG format.
 3. Annotate your images.
 Roboflow supports various annotation formats, including bounding boxes, polygons and keypoints.
 For U-Net, choose "Semantic Segmentation" as the export format.
 This will create a mask image for each annotated image, containing the segmentation information in grayscale.
 4. Apply preprocessing options, if needed.
 Roboflow provides options such as resizing, rotation and augmentation to prepare your images and masks for training.